Please Remember Me: End of year charts

+Certifications

 Covers

-The Swedish country music-inspired dansband Lasse Stefanz recorded a Swedish version called "Tänk På Mig Ibland" on their 1996 album Dig Ska Jag Älskar.
+The Swedish country music-inspired dansband Lasse Stefanz recorded a Swedish version called "Tänk På Mig Ibland" on their 1996 album Dig Ska Jag Älska.

 It was covered by John Barrowman on his 2007 album Another Side.

 American Idol season 10 winner Scotty McCreery covered this song to be used as the goodbye/exit song on the 11th season of American Idol.
 It was released on March 8, 2012.

 Performed by Danielle Bradbery on Season 4 of The Voice, Released: Jun 11, 2013.